ma-foyez/bloodBD/README.md

 ## ✨ Premium Features

-Please visit at Lara Dashboard to get more premium moduels - https://laradashboard.com.
+Please visit at Rokther Sondhane to get more premium moduels - https://laradashboard.com.
 Premium modules included CRM, HRM, Course Managements and so on.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🧩 Core modules

--   **Task Manager** - https://github.com/laradashboard/TaskManager - Basic Task Manager module for Lara Dashboard | Standard Starter Module for Lara Dashboard.
+-   **Task Manager** - https://github.com/laradashboard/TaskManager - Basic Task Manager module for Rokther Sondhane | Standard Starter Module for Rokther Sondhane.
 -   **User Avatar** - https://github.com/laradashboard/UserAvatar - A very simple module create an avatar for a user.
 Handle migration, entries/updates in user forms and so on.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>